-To help you find the best ebike for hills, we have tried out a multitude of top models, preferring bicycles with top-notch electric motors with plenty of torque, so as to easily ascend hills.
+To help you find the best ebike for hills, we have researched a multitude of top models, preferring bicycles with top-notch electric motors with plenty of torque, so as to easily ascend hills.
 We were also impressed by high-grade gear shifting systems and ultra-safe brakes, which come in handy as you descend said hills or inclines.
 Browse through our list and find the best electric bike that you can use to easily navigate inclines.

 #1 HalloMotor 5000W FC Ebike for Hills

 WHY WE LIKE IT: Fantastic choice for hilly commutes, with an ultra-powerful 5000w electric motor that can ascend to speeds up to 55 MPH and an air suspension system to ensure a smooth ride.

 - Air suspension for a smooth ride

 - Battery takes around six to seven hours to reach max charge

 - Rear-hub motor design may not suit all consumers

 The HalloMotor 5000W FC-1 excelled with every electric bike uphill research we threw at it, thanks to the integrated 5000-watt electric motor.
 If you are wondering how steep a hill can an electric bike climb, the answer to your question will be “just about any hill out there.”
 In other words, this motor is excellent, with the ability to reach a maximum speed of 55 miles per hour in addition to excelling with steep inclines.
 We also loved the rear DNM Burner-RCP3 air suspension system, which allows for an ultra-smooth ride, and the high-grade hydraulic disc brakes.